Tax presence

 Limited private companies

 A limited private company is taxed on its business profits at a corporate level.
-There are no tax on capital gains or dividends except for certain foreign-sourced income pursuant to the new Foreign Source Income Exemption regime which came into effect on January 1, 2023.
+There are no tax on capital gains or dividends except for certain foreign-sourced income pursuant to the Inland Revenue (Amendment) (Taxation on Specified Foreign-sourced Income) Ordinance 2022 and the Inland Revenue (Amendment) (Taxation on Foreign-sourced Disposal Gains) Ordinance 2023 which came into effect on January 1, 2023 and January 1, 2024 respectively.

 Hungary